-Dr. Liebell enjoys hiking, biking on the D&R Canal, reading novels, and all things political.
-Back in the day, she worked for Governor Mario Cuomo and Andrew Cuomo.
-She enjoys events with students (e.g. hearing Supreme Court Justice Stephen Breyer and going to dinner to chat about it).
-She will buy you lunch if you read All the King’s Men, Kiss of the Spider Woman, or The Tin Drum.
+I enjoy hiking, biking on the D&R Canal, knitting, reading novels, and all things political.
+An internship with Governor Mario Cuomo led to running the research department and internships program.
+I knit Andrew Cuomo a hat.
+I particularly love events with students (e.g. hearing Supreme Court Justice Stephen Breyer and going to dinner to chat about it).
+If you read one of the books that I mention in class, I’ll buy you lunch to discuss it.

 - M.A. and Ph.D., The University of Chicago